 - The Governing Body is responsible for the implementation of the policy for supporting students with medical conditions at Bentley Wood.
 They will ensure that students with medical conditions are supported to enable the fullest participation possible in all aspects of school life.
 The Governing Body will ensure that sufficient staff have received suitable training and are competent before they take on responsibility to support children with medical conditions.
-They will also ensure that any members of school staff who provide support to students with medical conditions are able to access information and other teaching support materials as needed. - The link Governor for this policy is Shelley Shah who will be invited to carry out monitoring visits and report back to the Governing Body. - The Head teacher will ensure that Bentley Wood's policy is developed and effectively implemented with partners.
-This includes ensuring that all staff are aware of the policy for supporting students with medical conditions and understand their role in its implementation.
-They will also ensure that sufficient trained numbers of staff are available to implement the policy and deliver against all individual healthcare plans, including in contingency and emergency situations.
-This may involve recruiting a member of staff for this purpose.
-The Head teacher will also make sure that school staff are appropriately insured and are aware that they are insured to support students in this way.
+They will also ensure that any members of school staff who provide support to students with medical conditions are able to access information and other teaching support materials as needed. - The link Governor for this policy will be invited to carry out monitoring visits and report back to the Governing Body.